AntonLundd/portfolio-project-1/README.md

 ## Solved Bugs

+- I had a problem with my image not showing up on the live Pages website.

+- I discovered that i had accidentally put two dots in the beginning of the file path.
+It looked like this:

+>< img src="../assets/images/picture-bookshelfs.jpeg" alt="A picture of several bookshelfs with books in them">

+- To fix this i deleted one of the dots in the beginning and now the Pages website works.

 ## Unfixed Bugs

 - I am having trouble with the responsiveness of my image on smaller screen sizes.
 Hopefully in the future i can solve this bug.